Doing What's Right

 - BMO may monitor personal banking, investment and loan accounts, systems and applications that store and transmit information (servers, networks, email, etc.), as well as personal mobile devices approved for business, to identify inappropriate behavior or activity.

 - Protect personal information — obey all privacy laws and BMO policies on customer and employee personal information.

-- Protect confidential commercial information – ensure that information that is protected by contractual terms and confidentiality or non-disclosure agreements is managed appropriately.
+- Protect confidential commercial information – Appropriately manage information that is protected by contractual terms and confidentiality or non-disclosure agreements.

-- Using and disclosing customer and employee information — use and disclose this information only for the specific purpose for which it was given or collected.
-Unless BMO already has an individual’s consent or the law requires disclosure, always get consent before disclosing an individual’s information.
-Always follow BMO policy on using or disclosing customer or employee personal information.
+- Using and disclosing customer and employee information — use and disclose this information only for the specific purpose for which it was collected.
+Always get consent before using or disclosing an individual's information unless BMO already has an individual's consnet or unless otherwise permitted by law.

 - Accessing customer and employee information — access customer and employee information in BMO systems or other media only for legitimate business purposes.
 Keep customer and employee information strictly confidential and use or disclose it only under the terms of BMO’s policies and procedures.

-- Disclosing BMO Information — do not disclose non public information to anyone except under the terms of BMO’s Disclosure Corporate Policy.
-Only certain spokespersons are authorized to disclose material information about BMO.
+- Disclosing BMO Information — do not disclose non-public information to anyone except under the terms of BMO’s Disclosure Corporate Policy.
+Only authorized spokespersons may disclose material information about BMO.
 Ask authorized spokespersons to respond to any inquiries you receive, including those from the investment community or media.